 - Develop a greater appreciation for the barriers that industry faces in implementing a new idea.

-- Understand the core and tertiary customers and the sales/marketing process required for initial clinical sales and downstream commercialization.
+- Understand the customers and the sales/marketing process required for initial clinical sales and downstream commercialization.

 - Assess the intellectual property and regulatory risk before designing and building a prototype.